AdobeDocs/workfront-learn.en/help/best-practices/schedules-bp.md

 **Best practice**

-Add a reminder to the Adobe Workfront system administrator’s calendar to update Schedules at a set time each year.
+Add a reminder to the Adobe Workfront system administrator's calendar to update Schedules at a set time each year.

-**Here’s why**
+**Here's why**

-Update the schedules in your Workfront instance with national holidays, company holidays, and other days users won’t be working.
+Update the schedules in your Workfront instance with national holidays, company holidays, and other days users won't be working.
 Do this at a set time each year, either at the end of the year or when holiday schedules are released by human resources, so project timelines, resource planning, etc., reflect accurate user availability.